FoundationGames/Bundle-Installer/README.md

 - [✅] GUI shows all download configurations
 - [✅] GUI lets you choose the game directory to download to
 - [❌] GUI allows you to select and deselect mods in a configuration
-- [❌] Create Bundle Loader, a fork of Fabric Loader that reads only mods and configs from a separate game directory while using vanilla's directory for everything else
+- [⛔] Create Bundle Loader, a fork of Fabric Loader that reads only mods and configs from a separate game directory while using vanilla's directory for everything else
-- [❌] Install Bundle Loader or Fabric Loader as necessary
+- [⛔] Install Bundle Loader or Fabric Loader as necessary
+- [✅] Install Quilt Loader and create a game profile/version
+- [❌] Merge of https://github.com/QuiltMC/quilt-loader/pull/20 into Quilt Loader, allowing Bundle to change the mods and configs folder to read from for non-separate-game-dir installations
 - [❌] Allow for more customization of the installer GUI (logo, layout, etc)

 ## What it can do now